exuperian/RedPitayaTutorials/Tutorials/PROJ_IOSplittingJoining/README.md

 ### split_from_dac.v

-This block splits the 32 bit signal from the DAC into two 16 bit streams.
+This block splits the 32 bit signal from the ADC into two 16 bit streams.